ether-how/Chatalone_FYP/README.md

 This is my Final Year Project in my final year of Bachelor of Engineering (Computer Science) with Honours in Nanyang Technological University which it was given a grade of A-.

+This project was then suggested to be implemented as a start-up by my professor.

 # About Chatalone

 Chatalone is a cross-platform anonymous chat application that does not require the use of internet-connectivity and mobile cellular.